MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/translation.md

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/Translation) the Cordova project.

 ### Sample usage
+1. Open **Terminal** and navigate to the Cordova project
-Add an environment using the `cordova platform add` command.
+2. Add an environment using the `cordova platform add` command
+3. Build and run the Cordova application